Fernando-A-Rocha/FEUP-SSI/3-Spectre-Attack/tasks1-4.md

 | A[8]       | 296    | 230|512    | 236       | 260| 238     |  234  | 372| 278     |  306| **296**         |
 | A[9]       | 244   | 260|272    | 246        | 270|  236    | 250    | 420| 240     | 274| **295**        |

+As we can observe the access time of *array[3*4096]* and *array[7*3096]* are faster than that of other elements.
+This is because we are accessing them from the cache (cache hit).

+The treshold the team defined to distinguish the two types of memory access is 190 CPU cycles.